 If you have questions about what you need, please reach out to:

-Nadine Farkash, agribusiness program head
+Nadine Farkash, program head

 Allan MacMillan, academic advisor